IsacKun220/com1001/FAQ.md

 ### When I try to do a `gem install`, Codio tells me I do not have "write permissions"

 That's because you should be using `bundler` instead.
-If you're trying to run one of the code examples from the lectures, see the answer to question 2 above.
+If you're trying to run one of the code examples from the lectures, see the answer to the [question on Bundler above](#when-i-try-to-run-one-of-the-examples-from-the-lectures-in-the-code-directory-of-this-repository-it-crashes-with-an-error) above.
 If it's for your own project, you should write a `Gemfile` and use that to run `bundler` instead.
 See the code examples in this repository for how to do that.

 ### When I try to run one of the examples, or my own code, Codio gives me a "502 Bad Gateway" error.